CM2S/piglot/docs/source/examples/sample_curve_fitting_stochastic_composite/description.md

-# Stochastic curve fitting example - composite setting
+# Stochastic curve fitting - composite setting

 Following the [stochastic curve fitting example](../sample_curve_fitting_stochastic/description.md), we now show how to use stochastic curve fitting under function composition.
 If you are unfamiliar with the stochastic aspect, please check the aforementioned example first.

+## Background

 As before, we start by defining the two analytical expressions used for describing the curve: